philayres/re_svc_user_mgt/server/doc/apis.rst

 * nonce

 The server compares timestamp with current time.
 If the difference is larger than 1 minute, the server will deny the request.
+Because time on different systems can be slightly different, use ``abs(current time - timestamp)``, not just ``current time - timestamp``.

 The server uses client_name to lookup shared_secret.
 Then it recreates nonce: